refactorsaurusrex/journal-cli/README.md

 # What is this?

-`journal-cli` is a command line tool for people who want to journal with markdown files, love command lines tools, and are highly averse to storing intimidate information in the cloud unless it's encrypted.
+`journal-cli` is a command line tool for people who want to journal with markdown files, love command lines tools, and are highly averse to storing intimate information in the cloud unless it's encrypted.

 # Background